seanauff/klipper-config/README.md

 Also see [here](https://wiki.fysetc.com/Spider/#44-firmware-upload).

+### Traditional method (BT0 pin not accessible)

-1. Access the electronics enclosure, followng procedure above.
+1. Access the electronics enclosure, following procedure above.
 2. Ensure all power is off.
-3. Ensure 5V select jumper is in lower position.
+3. Ensure 5V select jumper is in lower position (DC5V).
 4. Place jumper on BT0 and 3.3V pins.
 Could also use tweezers.
-5. Apply power.
+5. Turn on power via main AC inlet switch.
 6. Verify board is in DFU mode by checking the output of `lsusb`.
 7. Upload new firmware with `dfu-util -R -a 0 -s 0x08008000:leave -D ~/klipper/out/klipper.bin`
+8. Turn off power via main AC inlet switch.
-8. Remove BT0 jumper.
+9. Remove BT0 jumper.
-9. Power cycle the board.
+10. Firmware will be ready on next boot.

+### Alternate method (using external DFU boot button)

+1. Turn off power via main AC inlet switch.
+2. Press and hold external DFU mode switch.
+3. Turn on power via main AC inlet switch.
+4. Verify board is in DFU mode by checking the output of `lsusb`.
+5. Upload new firmware with `dfu-util -R -a 0 -s 0x08008000:leave -D ~/klipper/out/klipper.bin`
+6. Turn off power via main AC inlet switch.
+7. Firmware will be ready on next boot.

 ## Updating Toolhead controller (FYSETC SB CAN TH) firmware

 Also see [here](https://wiki.fysetc.com/SB%20CAN%20ToolHead/#32-firmware-upload).

-1. Turn off power to printer.
+1. Turn off power via main AC inlet switch.
-2. ???
+2. Open printhead cover (1x M3 screw, 2 mm hex drive)
+3. Remove 2X2P input connector.
+4. Connect Micro USB cable from Pi (via external keystone USB port) to SB CAN PCB.
+5. Turn on power via main AC inlet switch.
+6. Hold reset button for 2 seconds, then release it.
+7. Verify board is in DFU mode by checking the output of `lsusb`.
+8. Upload new firmware with `dfu-util -R -a 0 -s 0x08000000:leave -D ~/klipper/out/klipper.bin`
+9. Turn off power via main AC inlet switch.
+10. Disconnect Micro USB cable.
+11. Connect 2X2P input connector.
+12. Close printhead cover.
+13. Firmware will be ready on next boot.

 ## Updating USB-to-CAN board (FYSETC UCAN) firmware

-1. Access the electronics enclosure, followng procedure above.
+1. Access the electronics enclosure, following procedure above.
-2. Ensure all power is off (unplug USB cable).
+2. Ensure all power is off.
 3. Place jumper on BOOT0 and 3V3 pins.
 Could also use tweezers.
-4. Apply power (plug in USB cable).
+4. Turn on power via main AC inlet switch.
 5. Verify board is in DFU mode by checking the output of `lsusb`.
 6. Upload new firmware with `dfu-util -R -a 0 -s 0x08000000:leave -D ~/klipper/out/klipper.bin`
+7. Turn off power via main AC inlet switch.
-7. Remove BOOT0 jumper.
+8. Remove BOOT0 jumper.
-8. Power cycle the board (unplug/replug USB cable).
+9. Firmware will be ready on next boot.